Why do we have Election Rules?

 Campaigning

 • Campaign teams cannot exceed 15 people in total, in which a detailed list of campaigners must be submitted to the Deputy Returning Officer before campaigning begins.
-Candidates and proposers are not included within this limit.
+All members of a campaign team must be current registered students at the University of Bath.
+Students can only be a member of one campaign team within an election.
+Candidates are not included within this limit.

 • No 'Early campaigning' is permitted.
 Early campaigning is when a candidate (or campaign team member) promotes the candidate and asks students to vote for them.
 Therefore, the following are not seen as ‘early campaigning’: